-These Terms and Conditions reflect the custom and practice of independent schools for many generations and they form the basis of a legal contract for educational services.
+These Terms and Conditions reflect the custom and practice of independent schools for many generations together with the letter of offer, the conditions of award if applicable, the acceptance form and the fees list they form the basis of a legal contract for educational services.
 The terms and conditions are intended to promote the education and welfare of each Student and the stability, forward-planning, proper resourcing and development of the School.

 Fees & Notice: The rules concerning fees and notice are of particular importance and are set out in Sections H & I below.

 Managing Change: This School, as any other, is likely to undergo a number of changes during the time your child is a Student here.
 Please see Section K for further details of the changes that may be made and the consultation and notice procedures that will apply.

 "The School"/"We"/"Us" means Hurtwood House School as now or in the future constituted (and any successor).
 The School is constituted as a Limited Liability Partnership (LLP).
 The School is also referred to as "Hurtwood" or "Hurtwood House".

 "The Partners” mean the members of the Limited Liability Partnership who are responsible for the governance of the School.